saifuroracle/js_php_python/readme.md

+## requirement
+npm install

-# To run a file in command line only use this command
+## To run a file in command line only use this command

 node .\Sort\merge_sort\mergesort.js